Sugar-Sweetened Beverages

 A sugar-sweetened beverage is a drink that has sugar added to it.
 This includes:

-Sugar-sweetened beverages contain a lot sugar and often provide little to no nutrition for your body.
-Some beverage companies add vitamins to make you think that the drink is healthy when in reality it has just as much sugar as other sugar-sweetened drinks.
+Sugar-sweetened beverages may contain a significant amount of sugar and often provide little to no other nutrients for your body.
+Some beverage companies add vitamins to make the product appear more nutritionally balanced but in reality, it’s fairly similar in nutritional content than the other sugar sweetened drinks.

-In addition to high amounts of sugar, these beverages also have a lot of calories.
 When you have a sugar-sweetened drink, you likely do not feel full afterwards compared to how you would feel from eating food that has the same amount of calories.
-The non-filling calories from these beverages can cause a person to consistently consume more calories than their body needs for energy, which over time can lead to a body weight increase beyond what is normally expected.
-Added sugar can also contribute to dental issues and diseases such as type II diabetes.
+The non-filling calories from these beverages can cause a person to consistently consume more calories than their body needs for energy, which over time can lead to a body weight increase beyond what is normally expected. .Sugar sweetened beverages can increase blood sugar rapidly.
+In response, our body releases insulin to bring down this blood sugar, but when these sharp spikes in blood sugar happen frequently, it can cause our body to have problems releasing insulin or become resistant to the insulin itself.
+This can lead to type II diabetes.
+Sugar sweetened beverages can also contribute to dental issues.

 How much sugar is recommended in one day?